Generalized cohomology theories for algebraic stacks: Introduction

 \item\emph{Localization}.
 For every scalloped stack $\sX$ and every closed immersion $i : \sZ \to \sX$ with quasi-compact open complement $j : \sU \to \sX$, there is an exact triangle

 where

 is cohomology with support in $\sZ$.

-\item\emph{Mayer--Vietoris}.
-Let $f : \sX' \to \sX$ be a representable étale morphism (resp. a proper representable morphism) of scalloped stacks which induces an isomorphism away from a quasi-compact open substack $\sY \subseteq \sX$ (resp. a closed substack $\sY \subseteq \sX$).
+\item\emph{Mayer--Vietoris/cdh descent}.
+Let $f : \sX' \to \sX$ be a representable étale morphism (resp. a representable proper morphism) of scalloped stacks which induces an isomorphism away from a quasi-compact open substack $\sY \subseteq \sX$ (resp. a closed substack $\sY \subseteq \sX$).
 Then there is a homotopy cartesian square

 \end{thmlist} \end{corX}